r00tb0x/TorrentFinder/README.md

 ## TorrentFinder
-TorrentFinder.sh is a "simple" bash script that uses wget, grep, etc. to list the top 5 torrent based on the search you made. tested and working on archlinux TF.sh should work on any other linux distro, i've seen problems when using OSX
+TorrentFinder.sh is a "simple" bash script that uses wget, grep, etc. to list the top 5 torrent based on the search you made. tested and working on archlinux TorrentFinder should work on any other linux distro, i've seen problems when using OSX.
+I have not tested it in cygwin

 ## Installation and usage